-^(b) At 31 December 2020, this line item was mainly constituted of interests on the borrowings and bond.
+(b) At 31 December 2021, this line item was mainly constituted of interests on the borrowings and bond.

-(a) At 31 December 2020, this line item was related to the bond redemption premium to be amortized for €0.3 million and from the provision for impairment of the Company own shares included in the liquidity contract for €0.3 million.
-At 31 December 2019, this line item was related to the provision for impairment on shares of 11188291 Canada Inc. for €580.5 million. (note 1.1)
+(c) At 31 December 2021, this line item was related to the bond redemption premium to be amortized for €0.3 million and from the provision for impairment of the InnoBio fund shares for €2.4 million.